n1ru4l/envelop/packages/plugins/generic-auth/README.md

 - **Option #2 - Manual Validation**: the plugin will just resolve the user and injects it into the `context` without validating access to schema field.
-- **Option #3 - Granular field access by using schema field directives or field extensions**: Look for an `@auth` directive or `auth` extension field and automatically protect those specific GraphQL fields.
+- **Option #3 - Granular field access by using schema field directives or field extensions**: Look for an `@authenticated` directive or `authenticated` extension field and automatically protect those specific GraphQL fields.

 ## Getting Started